Zielak/cardsGame/docs/server/actionTemplates.md

 ## interactions

-Interactions definition may relate to player interacting with an in-game object, or sending a custom event.
+Interactions definition may relate to player interacting with an in-game object, or sending a custom command.

 ### A) _Player interacts with a game object_